 - A trainer tire or slick

 - A bike

-- A powermeter or speed and cadence sensor for Virtual Power
+- A power meter or speed and cadence sensor for Virtual Power

-- A trainer specific thru-axle
+- A trainer-specific thru-axle

-- A trainer tyre or a slick
+- A trainer tire or a slick

 Some smart trainers come with a cassette, but it will be a narrow block 11-speed road cluster and standard HG freehub.
-Because of the 10T small cog on both Sram and Shimano cassettes, your bike also more than likely has a SRAM XD Driver or Shimano Microspline freehub meaning your gears may be incompatible without an extra purchase.
+Because of the 10T small cog on both Sram and Shimano cassettes, your bike also more than likely has a SRAM XD Driver or Shimano Microspline freehub, meaning your gears may be incompatible without an extra purchase.

 What is Virtual Power?

 When training apps were in their infancy, our friends over at TrainerRoad made power training accessible for the masses with Virtual Power.
 Every trainer has a resistance curve, meaning it takes a certain amount of watts to spin the drum at a particular speed.
 This is a measurable and repeatable metric, and all you need to use this feature is a speed and cadence sensor.

 It’s not a perfect measure because of variables like tire pressure, how snug the drum is on your tire, and if the tire is warm this can affect the reading slightly.
 Still, for those looking to get into power training, Virtual Power provides a low barrier to entry and gets you within the wattage ballpark.

 Indoor training is all about efficiency, and watts lost to suspension bob means you’ll have to push harder to hit your targets, but there are two schools of thought as to whether or not you should lock out your suspension.